OWASP/secure-coding-practices-quick-reference-guide/src/en/us/03-checklist/01-chapter3.markdown

 - [ ]   Validate data length

-- [ ]   Validate all input against a \"white\" list of allowed characters, whenever possible
+- [ ]   Validate all input against an \"allowed list\" characters, whenever possible

 - [ ]   If any potentially [*hazardous characters*](#Hazardous_Character)
     must be allowed as input, be sure that you implement additional